 \section{Proof of Main Theorem}

 In this section, we provide the proof of Theorem \ref{theo:main}, which is the main theorem of this paper.
-First, we introduce some notations and assumptions.
+First, we introduce some notation and assumptions.
 We regard the $3$-sphere $S^3$ as the boundary of the $4$-ball $D^4$.
-Then, we define a 2-sphere $S^{2}$ in $S^{3}$ by
+We define a $2$-sphere $S^{2}$ in $S^{3}$ by